BillHertzing/ATAP.Utilities/src/ATAP.Utilities.FileIO.PowerShell/Documentation/ReadMe.md

 ### Get-DropBoxFolderList

-This function lists (recusivly) the contents of a dropbox folder by querying dropbox
+This function lists (recusivly) the contents of a dropbox folder by querying dropbox.

+This function is called by te jenkins Job Get-DropboxFolders-Nightly which is scheduled to run at a random time between 3am and 4 am (local)

 ### Get-DropBoxSharingLink